srl-labs/containerlab/docs/manual/kinds/keysight_ixia-c-one.md

    This can be worked around by manually setting IP address on the receive interface (as explained in Interfaces mapping section above) and by learning the MAC of the connected DUT using external means such as gnmi/ssh/reading it from CLI and using it when generating packets.
    This limitation will be removed in the ixia-c-one free version in future releases where it is planned to support ARP/ND Request and Reply for emulated interfaces.

+[^1]: Please contact Keysight support for further information regarding this if needed.

 [ixia-c]: https://github.com/open-traffic-generator/ixia-c